danielodriscoll/DevOps-Portfolio/README.md

 # DevOps Portfolio

 A small Flask web app deployed end-to-end through a modern DevOps toolchain — containerised with Docker, orchestrated with Kubernetes, provisioned on AWS with Terraform, configured with Ansible, and wired together by a GitHub Actions CI/CD pipeline.
-Built as a learning project to cover the core competencies in a junior DevOps role.
+I Built this as a learning project to cover the core competencies involved in a DevOps and software engineering role.

 ![Architecture](docs/devops_portfolio_architecture.svg)